LSEG-API-Samples/Example.WebSocketAPI.Python.TestClient/README.md

       - To Login to an ADS server
         - the hostname/ip + port number of the ADS
         - DACS username
-      - For EDP connection
+      - For RDP connection
-        - EDP server data url
+        - RDP server data url
-        - EDP Authentication server url
+        - RDP Authentication server url
-        - Your EDP username and password
+        - Your RDP username and password

 ## <a id="arguments"></a>Optional arguments: